andrenaught/473Blackmail/README.md

 # 473Blackmail

-Adding in the database ( can't find a cleaner way of doing this sorry D: )
+Adding in the database ( can't find a cleaner way of doing this sorry D: ), should only need to do this initially

 1. move the 'backend' folder out